What is Macular Degeneration?

 Anti-VEGF Therapy (Intravitreal Injections)

 The treatment of AMD has evolved from limiting the degree of vision loss to maintaining and even improving existing vision in some cases.
 This is due in no small part to Anti-VEGF (Vascular Endothelial Growth Factor) therapy.
 Anti-VEGF therapy works by blocking the action of VEGF, the molecule that promotes the growth of abnormal blood vessels under the retina.
 These drugs are painlessly injected directly into the eye to provide a maximum concentration in the area where they are needed.
 Multiple injections will be given as often as monthly, with the goal of achieving the longest treatment interval possible between injections while preserving vision.
 Vision may improve in up to 1/3 of treated patients.
 Learn more about intravitreal injections.

 Wolfe Eye Clinic has expertise in treating retinal diseases, including macular degeneration, wet AMD, and dry AMD.
-Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, and Waterloo.
+Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

 Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any macular degeneration or retina disease-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili, Dr. George Par, and Dr. Paul Boeke.